metes/Turkish-Car-Plate-TextWatcher/README.md

 # Turkish-Car-Plate-TextWatcher

-This library add an TextWatcher to EditText for Turkish car plates.
+This library is a EditText TextWatcher for Turkish car plates.

 The rules are written according to this text: